Microsoft/MCW-Azure-Blockchain/Hands-on lab/Hands-on lab unguided - Azure Blockchain.md

 #### Exit criteria

-- Simulated device telemetry has been ingested into the Smart Contract for Compliance verification.
+- Simulated device telemetry has been ingested into the Smart Contract for Compliance verification

 ### Task 4: Accept Responsibility to Blockchain Shipping